timthedev07/my-website/posts/math/geometry-with-python.md

 ## Brute-forcing with Python

-The computes the probability by randomly generating a huge number of points within the triangle, and for each of the points, a test is run to check if one of the triangles is greater than both of the other ones.
+This computes the probability by randomly generating a huge number of points within the triangle, and for each of the points, a test is run to check if one of the triangles is greater than both of the other ones.

 For reliability, this experiment/process is repeated a few times and thus an average probability is presented as the result.